Acts of kindness during the pandemic

-We have learnt that amid the fear, there is also community, support and hope
+We learned that amid the fear, there was also community, support and hope.

-The added benefit of helping others is that it is good for our own mental health and wellbeing.
-It can help reduce stress and improve your emotional wellbeing.
+Did you know that an added benefit of helping others is that it is good for our own mental health and wellbeing?
+Kindness can help reduce stress and improve our emotional well-being.
 In short, doing good does you good.

 Acts of kindness make the world a happier place